How To Amp Up Your Ramen Game

 Here is one of her recipes and a picture of the cookies.
 This one was already allergy-friendly but we didn’t have any non-dairy milk available so she found a substitute.

-Christmas has come and gone, but we’re still in the heart of the Holiday season.
+There are many things that come with the Christmas season: The smells of holiday baking permeate throughout the house, Christmas songs fill the grocery store aisles 24//7, and egg nog makes its yearly return to our glasses.
 To spice up your holiday drink routine, we have an eggnog recipe to try out while at home over the holidays.
 While brandy is the usual boozy ingredient to pair with the 'nog, who says we have to follow all the traditions!

 Side Note: A hand mixer or stand mixer will make this a lot easier, but it can still be made by hand (you’ll just get a good forearm workout!)